Fulham Power Station

 Station A ran from 1901, with station B opening in 1936, until their decommissioning in 1978.

 History

 Fulham A

 The original power station was first commissioned in May 1901 by Fulham Borough Council.
-The initial station was multi fired by local refuse and coal.
-These powered 3 x Corliss 450 BHP engines drive 3 x General Electric Company 2 phase, 2,800 Volt 300 kW alternators.
-New generating equipment was added as the demand for electricity increased.
+The initial station was multi fired by local refuse and coal powering six Babcock and Wilcox boilers.
+These powered 3 x Musgrave "Corliss" 450 BHP engines drive 3 x General Electric Company 2 phase, 2,800 Volt 300 kW alternators.
+By 1907 a Bellis & Morcom driving a 1,000 kW 2 phase alternator and a 750 kW Curtis turbine had been added.
+Steam for these was provided from four Stirling water-tube boilers each with an evaporative capacity of 15,000 Ib. per hour.

 In 1925 the station was expanded with the installation of 2 x Metropolitan Vickers 6,000 kW 6,600 Volts 50 Hz turbo alternator sets.
 These were powered by steam from three Vickers boilers rated at a normal evaporation of 40,000 lb. per hour, 275 lb. per sq. in.

 The generating capacity, maximum load, and electricity generated and sold was as follows: